Shape note: Currently active shape note traditions

 The four-shape tradition that currently has the greatest number of participants is Sacred Harp singing.
-But there are many other traditions that are still active or even enjoying a resurgence of interest.
+Books used in the Sacred Harp tradition include: The Sacred Harp: 2025 Edition, published by the Sacred Harp Publishing Company; (Note: The 2025 Edition replaces the 1991 Edition of the Sacred Harp Publishing Company, but the 1991 Edition is still used by some singing conventions.)
+The Sacred Harp, 2012 Revised Cooper Edition, published by the Sacred Harp Book Company; and The Sacred Harp, Fourth Edition with Supplement (1911/2007), reprinted by the 2007 J. L. White Edition Committee.
+In addition, there are many other four-shape traditions that are still active or even enjoying a resurgence of interest.
 Among the four-shape systems, the Southern Harmony has remained in continuous use at one singing in Benton, Kentucky, and is now experiencing a small amount of regrowth.
 The current reawakening of interest in shape note singing has also created new singings using other recently moribund 19th-century four-shape songbooks, such as The Missouri Harmony, as well as new books by modern composers, such as the Northern Harmony.
 Of a hybrid nature, in terms of reviving Ananias Davisson's Kentucky Harmony but taking the further step of incorporating songs from 70 other early tunebooks, along with new compositions, is the Shenandoah Harmony (2013).
 Thomas B. Malone has specialized in the revival of works by Jeremiah Ingalls, and has published a four-shape edition of Ingalls' 1805 The Christian Harmony.
 Malone organizes an annual mid-July singing in Newbury, Vermont, where Ingalls was a tavern-keeper and musician between 1789 and 1810.